 The employer may withhold additional amounts of money from the paycheck when the employee is required to pay for a portion of the benefits plan.

 Garnishment is the process of taking money from an employee's paycheck to pay off a debt that the employee owes.
 The garnishment is usually the result of a court order or a tax collection.
 The employer is required to cooperate with a wage garnishment order.

-When wages are being garnished, the employee has the money owed deducted from his paycheck until the debt is paid off or until the employee makes other arrangements to pay off the debt.
+When wages are being garnished, the employee has the money owed deducted from their paycheck until the debt is paid off or until the employee makes other arrangements to pay off the debt.

-Garnishment most frequently occurs for these unpaid but owed commitments:
+Garnishment most frequently occurs for these unpaid commitments: